jhg023/SimpleNet/README.md

 <img src="https://maven-badges.herokuapp.com/maven-central/com.github.jhg023/SimpleNet/badge.svg"> <img src="http://githubbadges.com/star.svg?user=jhg023&repo=SimpleNet&background=0000ff&color=ffffff&style=flat">

 # What is SimpleNet?
-An easy-to-use, event-driven, asynchronous, network application framework.
-SimpleNet provides a built-in `Server` class which the user can instantiate and bind to an existing IP address and port.
-The user can then create one or more `Client` instances and connect to their `Server` using the same IP address and port.
+SimpleNet is a simplistic, client-server framework written in Java.
+One or more `Client` objects can connect to a `Server` and send data back-and-forth via TCP.
+Most methods that read data from the network are non-blocking and are invoked asynchronously when the requested data arrives.
+Not having to block a thread and wait for data is what makes SimpleNet scalable for different types of applications such as chat servers, multiplayer game servers, and so much more!

-# How can I start using SimpleNet?
+# Maven/Gradle Dependency
  1. Add SimpleNet as a dependency using either Maven or Gradle:

 Maven: